AdobeDocs/experience-platform.en/help/privacy-service/api/getting-started.md

 ---
 # Getting started with the Privacy Service API

-This guide provides an introduction to the core concepts you need to know before attempting to make calls to the Adobe Experience Platform Privacy Service API.
+This guide provides an introduction to the core concepts you must know before attempting to make calls to the Adobe Experience Platform Privacy Service API.

 ## Prerequisites {#prerequisites}

 This guide requires a working understanding of [Privacy Service](../home.md) and how it allows you to manage access and delete requests from your data subjects (customers) across Adobe Experience Cloud applications.

 In order to create access credentials for the API, an administrator within your organization must have previously set up product profiles for Privacy Service within Adobe Admin Console.
-The product profile you assign to an API integration determines what permissions that integration has when accessing Privacy Service capabilities.
+The product profile that you assign to an API integration determines what permissions that integration has when accessing Privacy Service capabilities.
 See the guide on [managing Privacy Service permissions](../permissions.md) for more information.

 ## Gather values for required headers {#gather-values-required-headers}